dvdzkwsk/react-redux-starter-kit/README.md

 #### `npm run compile`
 Runs the Webpack build system with your current NODE_ENV and compiles the application to disk (`~/dist`).

-**NOTE**: I'm still searching for a good solution for when to run the server entry point bundler.
-As a result - for the time being - if you wish to run the Koa server you'll need to run `compile` with `NODE_ENV=production` first.
+**NOTE**: I'm still searching for a good solution for when to run the server entry point bundler, since it doesn't make much sense to run webpack on it when you're just using the dev server.
+As a result (only for the time being) if you wish to run the Koa server you'll need to run `compile` with `NODE_ENV=production` first, since that's the only time the server bundle gets compiled.

 #### `npm run test`
 Runs all tests for the application.
 In development mode this will run in watch mode and re-run individual test files when they change; in production mode a failing test will fail your build.